patildipak8799-star/Error-Detctions-Analysis/README.md

 ## 📊 Key Insights

-- Sales increased by 25% during festive seasons.
+- Sales increased by 27.78% during September month.
-- Technology category generated the highest revenue.
+- Departement is generated the highest Defects.
-- West region had the highest profit margin.
+- Office location Austalia had the highest Quality Score.
-- Repeat customers contributed more than 40% of total sales.
+- Repeat Manager contributed more than 40% of total Quality Score.

 ---